A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

 We also compare our solve times to the best results reported for heuristics and approximation algorithms in the literature.
 H\"{u}ffner et al.\ have provided solve time results for their suggested algorithm \cite{huffner_separator-based_2010} (if parameters are perfectly tuned for each instance) as well as the algorithm suggested by DasGupta et al.\ \cite{dasgupta_algorithmic_2007}.
 Iacono et al.\ have only mentioned that their heuristic requires a fairly limited amount of time (a few minutes on an ordinary PC \cite{iacono_determining_2010}) that we conservatively interpret as 60 seconds.

-Table~\ref{tab5.5} sums up the solve time comparison of our suggested models against the literature in which the values for running our models without the speed up techniques are provided between parentheses.
-We can also evaluate the order-of-magnitude improvements in solve time with respect to the differences in computing hardware.
+Table~\ref{3tab5.5} sums up the solve time comparison of our suggested models against the literature in which the values for running our models without the speed-up techniques are provided inside brackets.
+As the hardware configuration is not reported in \cite{dasgupta_algorithmic_2007, iacono_determining_2010}, we conservatively evaluate the order-of-magnitude improvements in solve time with respect to the differences in computing power in different years.

 According to Moore's law \cite{moore1965}, the exponential increase in transistor density on integrated circuits leads to computer power doubling almost every two years.
 Moore's prediction has been remarkably accurate from 1965 to 2013, while the actual rate of increase in computer power has slowed down since 2013 \cite{mack2015multiple}.